What is an Outline Planning Application?

 What Happens After Approval of the Outline Planning Application?

-So if you have been successful and received approval for your outline planning application, the next step is a reserved matters application.
+Let’s presume you have been successful and received approval for your outline planning application.
+The next step in the planning application process is a reserved matters application.
 Within the outline application, you commonly agree on the location of the dwelling, potentially also its footprint and scale.
 As part of reserved matters, you are then providing more details on the design and materials.
 You will need to submit detailed elevations and floor plans.
 The full details required are access, appearance, landscaping, layout and scale.
 Frequently though, access is agreed in the outline planning application.
 As safe access is such a core principle of good development.
 However, you are not discussing the principle of a dwelling on the site.
 The outline application approved the principle of a new dwelling.

 Are there any Downsides to Outline Planning Applications?